nunchukgun/tdd-intro/README.md

 #### getAllUsers
 ###### Returns
-* A list of objects of the following form:
+* An array of objects of the following form:
 ```
     {
         name: "John McKeever",